Crane Composites Executives Celebrate Tradition of Success and Generosity with University Leaders and Scholarship Recipients

 Crane Fund for Widows and Children Continues Impact on NIU Students

-Officials with Crane Composites, the world’s leading provider of reinforced composite materials for the building and transportation markets, visited Northern Illinois University earlier this September to meet some of the students who have benefited from scholarships from the Crane Fund for Widows and Children.
+Officials with Crane Composites, a Crane Co. company and the world’s leading provider of reinforced composite materials for the recreational vehicle, building, and transportation markets, visited Northern Illinois University this Fall to meet some of the students who have benefited from scholarships from the Crane Fund for Widows and Children.

 With a fund established in 2010 through the NIU Foundation, Crane Composites has provided more than $200,000 in much-needed scholarships to students in the College of Business and the College of Engineering and Engineering Technology at NIU.

 The group from Crane enjoyed lunch with grateful scholarship recipients from the College of Business Izabelle Blair and Samantha Keller.
 Recipients from the College of Engineering attending to thank the executives for their generosity included Edward Carter, Barbara Westerfield Robinson, and Di’Quan Ishmon.